-During my own career I have commonly seen recruiters hire people with limited skills mainly because they have come from the same industry as the employer, rather than hiring people with better overall capabilities who come from a different industry, but who have the capacity to adapt.
-This basic mistake is likely to happen less in the future as employers realize that strategic, transferable talents are more valuable than narrow, specialized capabilities.
+During my own career, I have commonly seen recruiters hire people with limited skills mainly because they have come from the same industry as the employer rather than hiring people with better overall capabilities who come from a different industry but who can adapt.
+This basic mistake will likely happen less as employers realize that strategic, transferable talents are more valuable than narrow, specialized capabilities.

 PR and professional communication careers

-Communication careers will be less disrupted than many other careers because our role requires a range of strategic and tactical communication and problem-solving skills, planning ability, social skills and professional judgment to confront widely varying situations.
+Communication careers will be less disrupted than many other careers because our role requires strategic and tactical communication and problem-solving skills, planning ability, social skills and professional judgment to confront widely varying situations.
 These capabilities will always be in demand.
-This 2017 New York Times article and interactive chart explain how these types of jobs are better placed.
+This 2017 New York Times article and interactive chart explain how these jobs are better placed.

-Nevertheless, a study led by Jean Valin for the UK’s Chartered Institute of PR in 2018 estimated that already 12% of PR skills were assisted or impacted by artificial intelligence.
+Nevertheless, a study by Jean Valin for the UK’s Chartered Institute of PR in 2018 estimated that 12% of PR skills were already assisted or impacted by artificial intelligence.

-Technology such as apps and specialized software already undertakes tasks such as data analysis, horizon scanning, and data management.
-Originally these were performed by practitioners starting out in their careers.
+Technology such as apps and specialized software already undertakes data analysis, horizon scanning, and data management tasks.
+Originally these were performed by practitioners starting in their careers.
 Valin also found the use of technology is likely to rise to 38% within 5 years due to the further development of software and machine learning.
-Artificial intelligence will impact key areas of public relations and comms management, including stakeholder mapping, risk analysis, auditing, and behavioral analysis.
+Artificial intelligence will impact key public relations and comms management areas, including stakeholder mapping, risk analysis, auditing, and behavioral analysis.
 The likely extent of AI in professional communication is shown in the chart below,

 Are attributes more important?

-Keep in mind that some observers believe “attributes – not skills – determine whether you ‘cut it’ or not.”
-In a 2022 McKinsey interview, former US Navy SEAL commander Rich Diviney maintained attributes are more important than visible skills when examining ‘raw performance’ of people.
+Remember that some observers believe “attributes – not skills – determine whether you ‘cut it’ or not.”
+In a 2022 McKinsey interview, former US Navy SEAL commander Rich Diviney maintained attributes are more important than visible skills when examining people’s ‘raw performance’.
 “Attributes are characteristics like patience, situational awareness, and adaptability.”
-He said “Those types of attributes, those types of qualities, inform us about how we show up and perform in any environment.”
+He said, “Those attributes and qualities inform us about how we show up and perform in any environment.”

 Diviney said he believed attributes are about the five specific categories of grit, mental acuity, drive, leadership, and team ability: “The key is you can’t teach anybody else attributes.
 You can’t train anybody else in attributes.
 You have to do it yourself, and it’s all up to you.
 It’s all your choice.”
 Yes, but to what extent are attributes derived in a martial environment relevant to a business environment?
 How does he know about “any environment”?
-Also, we don’t just throw away the fact that extensive business research shows we need to gain more soft skills to succeed in tomorrow’s working world.
+Also, we don’t ignore that extensive business research shows we need to gain more soft skills to succeed in tomorrow’s working world.